-3-3 4301.
-3 hours.
-Introduces students to the history, theory, science and practice of the peer recovery approach to working with individuals, families, groups and communities.
+Description: Introduces students to the history, theory, science and practice of the peer recovery approach to working with individuals, families, groups and communities.
 The discussion of major internal and external elements - historical, political, economic, social and technological - that have affected the adoption of recovery-oriented practice in the human services sector is examined.

 Prerequisite(s): HSML 3000, HSML 3100, and HSML 3700.

-Course Typically Offered: Fall and Summer.
+Course typically offered: Fall, Summer